How To Wire 5 Channel Amp: Simple Step By Step Guide

 How to Wire 5 Channel Amp?

-Let us learn how to wire 5 channel amp here.
+Let's find out how to wire 5 channel amp here.

 Step 1.
 Preliminary Steps

 First, inspect the internal fuse values of the 5 channel amp.
 You need to buy a fuse for snapping into the inline fuse holder.
 The fuse will protect the power wire leading to the car, therefore, preventing a fire if there’s a short circuit.

 You need to find a mounting spot for the amp, away from foot traffic as well as seat rails, and also provide at least 3 inches of space around the unit for ventilation.

 Locate the wire bundle under the hood leading from the engine bay to the cabin of your car, and also find where it comes out under the dash.
 You will use this for the power wire.